seamapi/docs/docs/seam-components/make-a-supported-devices-page-with-react.md

 ---
-description: Use Seam's prebuilt components to make a Supported Devices page
+description: Use Seam Components to make a Supported Devices page
 ---

 # Make a Supported Devices Page with React